gameman15/Register/README.md

 	-Fixed bug: Close out always fails due to new void handling -Changed how "remove last item" works
-	-Changed "accept close out" so a failure is less of a problem
+	-Changed "accept close out" so a failure is less of a problem -Added check of Reg number to "new day"